dchchem/pyCIFer/README.md

 The line is consisted of a check code (e.g., standard PLATON one), followed by a checked entry and check type keywords.
 The spaces between have to be 2 tabs (\t).
 The ```SYMM_001``` will check crystal system to be present in the CIF file and to be a char in its value, otherwise it will raise an alert.

 > [!CAUTION]
-> The DVP is condicted at the very **minimal** level in order to check the absence of any important entries in the CIF
+> The DVP is conducted at the very **minimal** level in order to check the absence of any important entries in the CIF
-> file, which is equal to level A-, B-, or C-alert.
-This **does not** substitute a full checkCIF validation.
+> file, which is equal to level A-, B-, or C-alert(s).
+A DVP-based check **does not** substitute a full checkCIF validation.

 ### References
 [^1]: A short history of SHELX.
 Acta Cryst.
 A, 2007, **64 (1)**, 112-122.
 DOI: [https://doi.org/10.1107/S0108767307043930].